Igigog/anomaly-modding-book/src/tutorials/animations/creating-hud-animation-in-blender.md

 1. Create or enter a Blender scene.
 2. Choose hand rig
 3. Choose weapon or object
-4. Add Copy Transform Modyfier for main object or weapon bone you choose in 3
+4. Add a Copy Transform modifier to the main bone of your chosen weapon or object 4.1.
+Select lead_gun as the target
 5. Animate

 ___